microsoft/BitBLAS/README.md

     <img src="./images/figures/op_benchmark_a100_wq_gemm_e7.png" alt="gemm weight only performance on A100" style="width: 49%;" />
   </div>

-- End2End Integration with Quantize Inference Kernel for AutoGPTQ and vLLM.

 - TensorCore FP16/INT8 GEMM Performance Vs. Vendor Library on A100 and RTX4090